Scott Boman

 He was the Michigan Director of Our America Initiative from 2015 through 2019, and served as Michigan Director of Gary Johnson's 2016 presidential campaign.

-He currently serves on the Community Advisory Council of Detroit's District 4 after being re-elected to it in 2022, and has been on the Detroit Board of Zoning appeals, since February 2024, as its first at-large appointee.
+He served on the Community Advisory Council of Detroit's District 4 after being re-elected to it in 2022, until chosing not to seek an additional term in 2025.
+He has also been on the Detroit Board of Zoning appeals, since February 2024, as its first at-large appointee.
+He ran successfully for Board of Police Commissioners in 2025, where he continues to serve.

 Early life

 Boman's parents grew up in Harper Woods Michigan.
 His father was United Methodist minister Ray Howard Boman.
 Before joining the ministry Ray Boman was a Wayne County Port Commissioner, as well as being a Democratic politician, and precinct delegate.
 Scott's mother was artist and educator Sylvia Anna Boman.
 Scott went to grade school at the Detroit Waldorf School, and graduated from Grosse Pointe South High School in 1980.

 He earned a Bachelor of Science in Physics and Philosophy (with a minor in Mathematics) from Western Michigan University in 1985.
 While a student there, he became a contributing columnist for the Western Herald college newspaper.
 According to Boman, his columns took on a libertarian viewpoint after he read Capitalism: the Unknown Ideal, by Ayn Rand.
 He returned to Western Michigan University where he earned his Master of Arts in Physics, and participated in scholarly atomic physics research.
 His work was published in Physical Review A. In 1999 he earned an MAT in Secondary Education at Wayne State University.